Skip to content

 • Your controller is custom, embedded, or built on a non-ROS framework.

-• You can embed a Zenoh client and Cap'n Proto serialization in your software.
+• You can serialize Cap'n Proto and speak either Zenoh or a Unix domain socket in your software.

 • You want full control over how your robot's data maps onto the contract.